calebwoods/rack-talk/index.md

 --- implemented ---

+Diagram of Rack app
+Diagram of Rack stack with middleware
 Example of environment
 How to start - booting etc
 Where to put middleware in a Rails app